tunde99/AMMI-2020-SPEECH-COURSE/README.md

 * There is possiblity the data contains background noise, like the humming sound of A.C or the soft chatters of flatmates.
 * In case my voice sounded sleepy, the recording took place in the middle of the night (I was hoping to find no one awake).
 * The recording was done after undergoing a minor dental surgery (in case I sounded funny).
 * The recorded language, Hausa, is the language of my region of birth (not my mother-tongue).
-Apologies to the native Hausa speakers for all incorrectly pronounced words and every injustice to stress patterns.
+Apologies to the native Hausa speakers for all incorrectly pronounced words and every injustice done to the stress patterns.

 ### Author
 **Tunde Ajayi**

 Machine Intelligence Student

-African Masters in Machine Intelligence (AMMI)
+African Masters of Machine Intelligence (AMMI)

 African Institute for Mathematical Sciences, Ghana